ghaee0/ghaee0/README.md

 <h1>Hi, I'm Ghaida! </h1>
-<a href="https://linkedin.com/in/khathlang">Passionate about turning data into insight.
+<a>Passionate about turning data into insight.
 I love exploring BI, analytics, and machine learning to build smarter, data-driven solutions. </a>
 <h2>📊 Power bi Dashboards:</h2>

 <b>In progress</b>